arrow-udf/arrow-udf/README.md

 }
 ```

-The output batch will contain a column of errors if any, and the error rows will be filled with NULL:
+The output batch will contain a column of errors.
+Error rows will be filled with NULL in the output column,
+and the error message will be stored in the error column.

 ```text
  input     output